buildingSMART/BCF-API/README.md

 DateTime values in this API are supposed to be in ISO 8601 compliant `YYYY-MM-DDThh:mm:ss` format with optional time zone indicators.
 This is the same format as defined in the Xml `xs:dateTime` type as well as the result of JavaScripts Date.toJson() output.

 For example, `2016-04-28-16:31.27+2:00` would represent _Thursday, April 28th, 2016, 16:31 (270ms) with a time zone offset of +2 hours relative to UTC._

+## 1.8 Additional Response Object Properties

+All API response Json objects may contain additional properties that are not covered by this specification.
+This is to allow server implementations freedom to add additional functionality.
+Clients shall ignore those properties.

 ----------